seahoop/Harbour-Agent/Readme.md

 ## 📖 Description
 **Harbour-Agent** is an **AI-powered real estate investment assistant** that helps small-scale investors, landlords, and homeowners evaluate properties instantly—without the cost and delays of traditional feasibility studies.

 With just an address, Harbour-Agent automatically gathers and analyzes a wide range of **public data sources**—including parcel and tax records, zoning and land use codes, rental benchmarks from HUD and Census APIs, flood and environmental risk data, and neighborhood indicators such as schools, crime, and demographics.
+It will also use computer vision to scan through MLS photos to determine different parts of condition of house.

 It then compiles this information into a **professional-grade feasibility and investment report**, showing:
 - ✅ What can be legally developed on the property (e.g., single-family home, ADU/DADU, duplex, or mixed-use)